Pier Paolo Vergerio

 Pier Paolo Vergerio (c.
-1498 – October 4, 1565), the Younger, was an Italian papal nuncio and later Protestant reformer.
+1498 – 4 October 1565), the Younger, was an Italian papal nuncio and later Protestant reformer.

 Life

 He was born at Capodistria (Koper), Istria, then part of the Venetian Republic and studied jurisprudence in Padua, where he delivered lectures in 1522.
 He also practiced law in Verona, Padua, and Venice.
-In 1526, he married Diana Contarini, whose early death was at least a partial cause of his entering upon an ecclesiastical career.
+In 1526, he married Diana Contarini, whose early death was at least a partial cause of his entering an ecclesiastical career.

 Papal nuncio

 His advancement was so rapid that as early as 1533 he was papal nuncio to King Ferdinand in Germany, and he was there again in 1535 on business connected with the council.
 The nuncio's eagerness in the cause of the council brought him into a personal encounter with Martin Luther at Wittenberg.

 Although Vergerio achieved little in the way of his appointed task, which was to induce the Protestants to send delegates to the council, Pope Paul III twice dispatched him across the Alps; and meanwhile rewarded him, first with the bishopric of Modruš in Croatia, and in the year 1536 with the bishopric of Capodistria.
 In the year 1540, Vergerio again entered active diplomatic service; he was at Worms at the religious conference as commissioner for King Francis I of France.
 It was in memory of the council that he dedicated the tract De unitate et pace ecclesiae.
 Like Cardinal Contarini, beside whom he also appeared at the religious conference of Regensburg in 1541, he was charged with having conceded too much to the Protestants.
 He then resolved to return to Capodistria and pursue thorough studies.

-Vergerio had yet no thought of withdrawing from the Roman Catholic Church, nor did he overstep the line of reformatory attempts within that Church, such as were espoused by Contarini and others.
-But suspicion was awakened such that on December 13, 1544, a denunciation of Vergerio was lodged with the Venetian Inquisition.
-Although, after due examination, Vergerio was released, Cardinal Marcello Cervini, later Pope Marcellus II, took advantage of the fact that Vergerio was not yet formally absolved to prevent his participation in the council for which he had labored so many years.
+Vergerio had yet no thought of withdrawing from the Catholic Church, nor did he overstep the line of reformatory attempts within that Church, such as were espoused by Contarini and others.
+But suspicion was awakened such that on 13 December 1544, a denunciation of Vergerio was lodged with the Venetian Inquisition.
+Although, after due examination, Vergerio was released, Cardinal Marcello Cervini, later Pope Marcellus II, took advantage of the fact that Vergerio was not yet formally absolved to prevent his participation in the council for which he had laboured so many years.

-Vergerio had to return from Riva and began a publishing activity which turned more and more against the Roman Catholic Church.
-In connection with the death of Francesco Spiera and Vergerio's summary of the circumstances of December 7, 1548, Vergerio directed a sharp reply to the bishop of Padua.
+Vergerio had to return from Riva and began a publishing activity which turned more and more against the Catholic Church.
+In connection with the death of Francesco Spiera and Vergerio's summary of the circumstances of 7 December 1548, Vergerio directed a sharp reply to the bishop of Padua.